jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 3. Update the lukeghg Python package

 You need to update the *lukeghg* package from GitHub whenever you or someone else has made changes and pushed the work there.
-Otherwise changes will not appear available in the virtual environment,
+Otherwise changes will not appear available in the virtual environment.
+Another case is when updating [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) for each inventory to create CRFReporter xml file from inventory results.

 Remember to activate the virtual environment if needed (check your prompt).
 The tilde (~) character in `bash` expands to your home directory: